In this chapter:

 Before moving into communal living situations

-MenACWY-D is recommended and funded from age 13–25 years inclusively for individuals who will be living in communal accommodation within the next three months, or who are in their first year of living in communal accommodation (specifically, boarding school hostels, tertiary education halls of residence, military barracks or prisons) as they are likely to be at higher risk of acquiring meningococcal infection.
+MenACWY and MenB are recommended and funded from age 13–25 years inclusively for individuals who will be living in communal accommodation within the next three months, or who are in their first year of living in communal accommodation (specifically, boarding school hostels, tertiary education halls of residence, military barracks, youth justice residences or prisons) as they are likely to be at higher risk of acquiring meningococcal infection.
+As a catch-up from 1 March 2023 to 29 February 2024, two doses of MenB are funded for individuals aged 13–25 years who are currently living in boarding school hostels, tertiary education halls of residence, military barracks, youth justice residences or prisons.

 Recommended and funded

-MenC or MenACWY (according to age) and MenB are recommended and funded for:
+MenB and MenACWY or MenC (according to age) are recommended and funded for:

 Recommended but not funded